 Mass Fatality Response

-B.M.S. students are trained and certified by licensed faculty FEMA trainers in incident management, mass fatalities, response planning operations before and during an incident, establishing a morgue, and family assistance support operation to assist state and local personnel and agencies with mass fatality (G386 Mass Fatality).
+B.M.S. students are trained and certified by licensed instructor FEMA trainers in incident management, mass fatalities, response planning operations before and during an incident, establishing a morgue, and family assistance support operation to assist state and local personnel and agencies with mass fatality (G386 Mass Fatality).
 The FEMA approved course is designed to prepare and certify students to assist as responders in local mass fatality response planning.

 Why is certification an advantage?
 Certified as responders, the specialized training is invaluable to local and state personnel and agencies.
-The skillset developed also aids in assisting a community through direct work with survivors during an emergency or disaster.
+The skill set developed also aids in assisting a community through direct work with survivors during an emergency or disaster.